CeonJones/waypoint_manager/README.md

 # ROS2 Waypoint Manager Package
-This repo is used as a template to build a ROS2 package for navigating waypoints
+This repo is used as a template to build a ROS2 package for autonomous pursuit algorithms